The AIV Difference: Leadership

 AIV plays a key role in regulatory issues impacting production and operations as well as construction and infrastructure critical to manufacturers and others.

 AIV continues to lead Vermont's manufacturing community and is partnered closely with national stakeholders in ongoing debates over state regulation of chemicals in products.
-Legislation was passed this past session to enact new chemical legal liabilities on manufacturers and other companies.
-AIV is leading efforts to sustain the Governor's veto of this legislation and work to find a compromise solution moving forward.
-AIV will also be coordinating engagement between manufacturers and the recently created Interagency Committee on Chemical Management to develop more rational and helpful reform of chemical regulations.
+We have been actively engaged in legislation and regulations addressing product testing and reporting, chemical bans and restrictions, and a range of liability issues.
+AIV will also work to coordinate engagement between manufacturers and the recently created Interagency Committee on Chemical Management to develop more rational and helpful reform of chemical regulations.

-AIV is also leading efforts to turn back proposals to impose mandatory financial and administrative liabilities on manufacturers for recycling and reclaiming their products and packaging.
+AIV is also leading efforts to address proposals to impose mandatory financial and administrative liabilities on manufacturers for recycling and reclaiming their products and packaging.
 At the same time, AIV has helped support and enact recycling programs that are developed by and supported by the industries involved.
-We are currently coordinating engagement by Vermont employers and national organizations with ANR and the Legislature as they reviews possible proposals for a wide range of products and materials.
+We are currently coordinating engagement by Vermont employers and national organizations with ANR and the Legislature as they review possible proposals for a wide range of products and materials.

-Over recent years, AIV has worked directly on changes to solid waste, air toxics, and groundwater rules, and remains engaged with ANR and the Natural Resources Board on ongoing rulemaking and related developments.
+Over recent years, AIV has worked directly on changes to solid waste, air toxics, stormwater, and groundwater rules, and remains engaged with ANR and the Natural Resources Board on ongoing rulemaking and related developments.

-AIV worked closely in developing and passing Act 250 reform in the early part of the last decade, directly influencing key provisions.
-We have worked to hold off subsequent changes that would worsen Vermont's permitting environment, and are actively engaged in the debate over new, expansive changes being discussed this session in the Legislature.
+AIV worked closely in developing and passing Act 250 reforms in the past, directly influencing key provisions.
+We have worked to hold off subsequent changes that would worsen Vermont's permitting environment, and are actively engaged in the debate over new, expansive changes that might be discussed in the upcoming session in the Legislature.

 Affordable, quality transportation options and infrastructure are fundamental to the movement of goods and supplies, the lifeblood of manufacturing.